Skip to content

 6 to 10 inches in length.
 Use small modular pieces for blades less than 6 inches in length.

-Fried egg in a skillet on a modern stovetop.
+A fried egg in a non-stick pan on a stove.

 Getting the Most Out of Your Modular Knife Storage